Lecanyu/Notes/machine_learning/miscellaneous/index.md

 ## Covariance and correlation coefficients
-Represent linear correlation
+Covariance is a measure of how two variables change together, but its magnitude is unbounded, so it is difficult to interpret.
+By dividing covariance by the product of the two standard deviations, one can calculate the normalized version of the statistic.
+This is the correlation coefficient.
-1. Covariance: represent the unnormalized correlation
+1. Covariance: represent the unnormalized correlation.
-2. Correlation coefficient: represent the normalized correlation
+2. Correlation coefficient: represent the normalized correlation.

-(unclear)
+{% math %}
+\rho_{xy} = \frac{Cov(x, y)}{\sigma_x \sigma_y}
+{% endmath %}

+Refer to [here](https://www.investopedia.com/terms/c/correlationcoefficient.asp) for details.

 ## Normal distribution and multivariate normal distribution